nodairyco/SpringbootBookstoreProject/README.md

 ---
 The whole idea is that Users can login, buy books, create groups and share books with other people in a group.

-So far I've implemented 70% of the program.
+So far I've implemented 90% of the program.
 Users can login, authenticate, safely delete accounts, and create groups.
 In groups the role higherarchy goes as ``GROUP_ADMIN_`` > ``GROU_ELDER_`` > ``GROUP_MEMBER``.
 Admins can do anything they wish.
 Elders can only invite and remove members.
 Members can see the shared books and the members in a group.
-I have implemented only mapping from BookDto to BookEntity for books.
+Everything about books have been implemented, whats left are testing and fixing some bugs.
+Maybe I'll add some updates later.

 ---
 btw u can do this in intellij